 In 2021 QIWI Wallet was connected to the Instant Payments System (or IPS), a service commissioned by the CBR that enables instantaneous money transfers between accounts at different banks (and digital wallets) with the only identifier needed for a transfer being the person's cell phone number.
 It was launched and has been in commercial use since January 2019.
 The CBR continues to develop IPS as a mandatory service for all banks.
+Mobile application "SBPay" for paying for goods and services in retail stores and on the Internet using all payment methods supported by the IPS became mandatory in 2022.
 In some cases, these services might compete with our existing or new products.
 Moreover, the CBR limits the commissions that banks can charge from clients using IPS.
 This creates additional costs for QIWI due to increased competition and technical implementation of new services.